• Skip to main content

 What type of rice can I use?

-Can I use another milk?
+Can I use dairy-free milk?

 Atole de arroz served in a mug with a piece of whole cinnamon on top.